dharmax/am-i-allowed/README.md

 1. Now you're ready to define Rules (`privilegeManager.addRole`) and groups (just have them listed in entities and actors respective members)
 Of course - your storage will store the definitions, so basically, you need to do that just for the cold-start.
 1. You can assign and un-assign roles now (`privilegeManager.assignRole`, etc) and see the roles for a user on an entity and so on.
 1. Managing the permission groups are your responsibility - these are simply fields in the actor and entities.
+You may even provide functions that return them (sync or async)
+1. Group specific permissions can also be specified in the entity's meta data

 ### Advanced Options
 1. The most important extra member of `IPrivilegeManaged` is `permissionsMetaData` (static member -